-This post will share how to can favors for a bridal shower, wedding, baby shower, or other party where you want to put love into jars and give the gift of something delicious.
+This post will share how to can favors for a bridal shower, wedding, baby shower, or other parties where you want to put love into jars and give the gift of something delicious.

 This post contains affiliate links.

 Canning for a party can be a cost-effective, fun, impressive way of thanking guests for coming to your event.
 Before you think, “I don’t have time to make 40 jars of jam” hear me out.

 Canning favors for a party is genius for several reasons.

 You can preserve jam, hot sauce, salsa, or some other preserve that fits with your color or party theme which doubles as an element of decor and label it with a sentiment that fits the host or event perfectly.

 Imagine: Pear butter preserved and the line, “A Perfect Pear | Allie & Taylor” … adorable, right?